"Thrive really does change the way you react, think and feel about almost everything in life...I am the happiest I could have ever imagined"

 Bulimia can affect both men and women but, statistically, women are 10 times more likely to develop bulimia than men.
 Recent studies suggest that around eight in every 100 women will have bulimia at some point in their lives.
 However, sufferers are often ashamed or embarrassed by having the condition so I would suggest the correct figure will exceed that.
 The condition can occur at any age but it often starts in the late teens, and can also affect children

-For many of my clients, their self esteem hinges on how attractive they look and how slim they feel.
-They feel that by being in control of their weight they are more in control of how others perceive them, value them and like/love them.
-However, very often, feelings of low self worth, feeling ugly, feeling 'not good enough' come from within; these feelings come from an inner unhappiness and dissatisfaction, but are being projected onto how they they look.
+Many people's self esteem is dependent upon on how attractive they look and how slim they feel.
+They feel that by being in control of their weight they are more in control of how others perceive them, value them and like or love them.
+However, these feelings of low self worth, feeling ugly, feeling 'not good enough' come from within; these feelings come from an inner unhappiness and dissatisfaction, but are being projected onto how the feel about their appearance.